GoogleCloudPlatform/smart-sdlc/image-processor/README.md

 # image-processor

-App/Service in NodeJS + Express to generate Screen Prototype descrition from images from a User Story.
+App/Service in NodeJS + Express to generate Screen Prototype description from images of a User Story.
 This application is designed to run in Docker on **Google Cloud Run**.
 Google Cloud's **Vertex AI** is used in the implementation.